SensorsINI/physical-cartpole/README.md

 Also visible a lot of glue to keep the connection stable when the cartpole is moving.

 ![pot_pmod_back.png](Docs%2Fpot_pmod_back.png)
-From top to bottom visible is the ferrite bead, the 20 uF capacitor filtering potentiometer input and connection shorting pin 9 to ground.
+From top to bottom visible is the ferrite bead, the 20 uF capacitor filtering potentiometer input and connection shorting pin 9 to ground (the last one just because haw we placed the circuits).
 The remaining resistors and capacitor are hidden under heat shrink tube.